catkira/open5G_phy/README.md

 # SSS demodulator
 The SSS demodulator uses [ZipCPU's FFT core](https://github.com/ZipCPU/dblclockfft).
 Since the core runs at 122.88 MHz while the sample rate it only 3.84 MSPS, overclocking can be used to reduce the number of required multipliers.
 Normally a FFT would need 3 real multipliers per stage, with overclocking this can be reduced to 1 multiplier per stage.
 SSS would only need a 128 point FFT, but a 256 point FFT is used anyway, so that it can also be used for PBCH demodulation.
 This results in 8 real multipliers required for the FFT.

+# SSS demodulator
+The SSS detector currently operates in search mode, which means that it compares the received SSS sequence to all possible 335 SSS for the given N_id_1 which comes from the PSS detection.
+The code is optimized to not use any multiplication and no large additions.
+This is achieved by doing every operation in a separate clock cycle.
+This means the core needs about 335 * 127 = 42545 cycles to finish the detection, assuming the system clock is 100 MHz, that would be 425 us.
+The code is also memory optimized, by only storing the two m-sequences that are needed to construct all the possible SSS.
+It currently builds the stored m-sequences at startup using [this](https://github.com/catkira/LFSR) LFSR core.
+The code could be modified to have the m-sequences statically stored.